sandysaputra67/Jeniuscontact_sandysaputra1/README.md

 React Native Simple CRUD Contact App
 ===================

-This is a mobile application that created to fulfil job test on JENIUS.
 This application is created using React Native 0.59.10.
 API used in this project: https://simple-contact-crud.herokuapp.com/documentation

 Features:
 ------------------